Dog ramps or dog stairs are a great option for larger dogs or older dogs that need a little more assistance getting in and out of vehicles.

-That’s up for you to decide but keep in mind that for large breed puppies, having an easy way for them to get in and out of the car puts less stress on their fast growing joints and you risk fewer injuries.
+That’s up for you to decide but keep in mind that for large breed puppies, having an easy way for them to get in and out of the car puts less stress on their fast-growing joints and you risk fewer injuries.

-Jumping down on a hard surface can be painful and we’ve heard of many big dogs that have suffered injuries from doing that.
+Jumping down on a hard surfaces can be painful and we’ve heard of many big dogs that have suffered injuries from doing that.

 Some dogs will not take to a ramp as easily as steps which is why it’s always a good idea to get them used to a ramp when they’re puppies.

-Senior dogs or dogs with orthopedic problems may not be able to do steps easily so a ramp may be better and easier for them.
+Senior dogs with health issues or dogs with joint problems may not be able to do steps easily so a ramp may be better and easier for them.